Towards Automated Chicken Deboning via Learning-based Dynamically-Adaptive 6-DoF Multi-Material Cutting: EXPERIMENTAL EVALUATION

+\textbf{Environment Setup:} As detailed in Sec.~\ref{method_simulator}, the physical simulation parameters remain identical when training the cutting policies for both the real-world proxy model and the actual chicken experiments.

-In simulation and real-world model, the radius of the two bone spheres is $0.021m$ and the distance between the center of the two spheres is $0.05m$, hence leaving a $0.008m$ gap between the two sphere.
+In real-world model, the radius of the two bone spheres is $0.021m$ and the distance between the center of the two spheres is $0.05m$, hence leaving a $0.008m$ gap between the two sphere.
 To establish scenarios with varying estimation errors, we varied the 3D positions of the two spheres by $[\delta x, \delta y, \delta z]$, with sampling ranges $\delta x$: $[-0.005 m, 0.005 m]$, $\delta y$: $[-0.01 m, 0.01 m]$ and $\delta z$: $[-0.01 m, 0.01 m]$.
 The relative position of the two spheres remains constant, guaranteeing the existence of a valid cutting trajectory between the gap that avoids sphere (bone) contact.
-The setup of chicken shoulder cutting experiment is shown in Fig.~\ref{fig:chicken_exp_setup}.
+To maintain numerical stability, the simulated environment is scaled up by a factor of 5 relative to the physical real-world dimensions.
+For actual chicken experiment, the setup of chicken shoulder cutting experiment is shown in Fig.~\ref{fig:chicken_exp_setup}.

 \textbf{Real-world Robot Setup}: Our real-world experiments are conducted on a UR5 robotic arm platform.
 A Robotiq FT 300 force–torque sensor is mounted between the robot wrist and a knife blade tool, providing force feedback during cutting.
 The sensor has a measurement range of 0–300~N, sufficient for capturing the interaction forces encountered in the multi-material cutting task.